HayaG/Data-Structure-Final-Project/README.md

 Our project creates a graph from a dataset of an anonymized friend circle on Facbook.
 Each node on our graph corresponds to a user, and an edge between users indicates that those users are friends.
 In our analysis, we looked at the gender of each user as an attribute.

 The data is stored using an edge list .csv file (EdgeList.csv) and an attributes list .csv file (Gender.csv), which are parsed in the construction of the graph.
+The data is 1-indexed.

 ## Algorithms